AdobeDocs/express-add-ons-docs/src/pages/samples.md

 ### [communication-iframe-script-runtime sample](https://github.com/AdobeDocs/express-add-on-samples/tree/main/document-sandbox-samples/communication-iframe-script-runtime)

 Demonstrates the use of the communication APIs to expose and proxy APIs bidirectionally between the iframe and document sandbox code environments.
-Also includes demonstrating how to use some of the [Web APIs](./references/document-sandbox/web/) such as `setTimeout()` and `console.log()`.
+Also includes demonstrating how to use some of the [Web APIs](./references/document-sandbox/web/).

 ### [editor-apis sample](https://github.com/AdobeDocs/express-add-on-samples/tree/main/document-sandbox-samples/editor-apis)